conflux-fans/pos-pool/contract/README.md

    2. `CFX_RPC_URL`: Conflux [Core space RPC URL](https://doc.confluxnetwork.org/docs/core/conflux_rpcs)
    3. `PRIVATE_KEY`: Private key of the deployer, make sure it has enough CFX balance(1200 CFX for Core space, if you want to deploy eSpace pool, you need to have 50 CFX in eSpace)
    4. `CFX_NETWORK_ID`: Core space network id, 1029 for `mainnet`, 1 for testnet
-5. Run `npx hardhat compile` to compile the contracts
+5. Run `npx hardhat compile` to compile all the contracts

 ## How to Setup a Basic PoS Pool

+### Prepare validator register data

 To run a PoS pool, a Conflux node is required.
 Check Conflux documentation [`run a node`](https://doc.confluxnetwork.org/docs/category/run-a-node) for how to set up a node.